KNC2007/Note-Taker/README.md

 6. [Questions](#questions)

 ## Installation
 Fork this repo and clone it to your machine.
-Then install Express.jx.
+Then install Express.js.
 Use the command node server to run the application.

 ## Usage Information
 The Note Taker Application uses an Express.js back end and sanves and retireves note data from a JSON file.
 Existing notes are shown on the left.
 Use the trash can to delete notes that are no longer needed.
 Click New Notes to enter a title and note text then save the note.

 ![Enter notes and save them in the Note Taker Application.](./public/assets/note%20taker%20application.png)

-Link to deployed application:
+Link to deployed application: https://note-taker-ck-bf631fb498c2.herokuapp.com/

 ## License
 This project is licensed under the MIT License license.